-If Lyon wasn’t exciting enough already, the city will host some football matches at the Summer Olympics 2024, and some rugby matches at the Rugby World Cup France 2023.
-If you can visit Lyon, France, sooner, this is your Lyon transportation guide to learn how to get to Lyon from Paris, other Olympic cities in France, and abroad.
+If Lyon wasn’t exciting enough already, the city will host some football matches at the Summer Olympics 2024 and some rugby matches at the Rugby World Cup France 2023.
+If you want to visit Lyon during your next trip to France, this is your Lyon transportation guide to learn how to get to Lyon from Paris, other Olympic cities in France, and abroad.

 How to Get to Lyon from Abroad

 1. Direct Flights to Lyon – Lyon By Plane

 The city’s main international airport is Lyon-Saint-Exupéry Airport (LYS), located around 30 km east of downtown Lyon.
 Lyon-Saint-Exupéry Airport has direct flights to more than 40 countries as well as many flights with connections.